-- WHAT IS THE NORMAL PERIOD OF A WARRANTY CLAUSE?
+- WHAT IS THE STANDARD PERIOD OF A WARRANTY CLAUSE?

-The normal period for a warranty clause is two years from the date of shipment except otherwise stipulated under laws and regulations of the PRC, because the assumption is that the product will be sold sometime in the first year after shipment from China.
-The warranty clause shall stipulate its implementation, and also which party shall pay for returns.
+The standard period for a warranty clause is two years from the date of shipment except when otherwise required by laws and regulations of the PRC because of the assumption that the product will be sold sometime in the first year after shipment from China.
+The warranty clause shall stipulate its implementation and shall also name the party which shall pay for returns.